AntonOresten/VectorizedKmers.jl/docs/src/kmer_int_repr.md

 | T          | 3      | 11     |

 !!! note
-    Any ordering works, but this one is the one used by [BioSequences.jl](https://github.com/BioJulia/BioSequences.jl), and it also has some nice properties, like being in alphabetical order, and that XOR-ing a base with 3 gives you its complement.
+    Any ordering works, but this is the one used by [BioSequences.jl](https://github.com/BioJulia/BioSequences.jl).
+It also has some nice properties, like being in alphabetical order, and that XOR-ing a base with 3 gives you its complement.

 We could theoretically convert any DNA sequence to an integer, but 64-bit unsigned integers limit us to 32-mers.